National Film Board of Canada: Foundation and early history

 Grierson made efforts to increase the theatrical distribution of NFB films, primarily its war-related films, as he was coordinating wartime information for the United Kingdom in North America.
 Famous Players aided in distribution and the Canadian Motion Picture War Services Committee, which worked with the War Activities Committee of the Motion Pictures Industry, was founded in 1940.
 NFB productions such as The World in Action was watched by 30-40 million people per month in the United Kingdom and United States in 1943, and Canada Carries On was watched by 2.25 million people by 1944.
 The audience for NFB newsreels reached 40-50 million per week by 1944.
+In 1942, the NFB and the Wartime Information Board organized 30 film circuits that would bring NFB films to 20 rural areas once a month.
+By 1945, this number grew to 92 circuits with an attendance of 2,220 per circuit.

 Grierson opposed feature film production as he believed that Canada did not have a large enough market for an independent feature film industry.
 He supported working with American film companies and stated that "the theatre film business is an international business, dependent when it comes to distribution on an alliance or understanding with American film interests".
 He travelled to Hollywood in 1944, and the NFB sent scripts to American companies for consideration.

-Norman McLaren founded the NFB's animation unit in 1942, and had George Dunning, René Jodoin, Wolf Koenig, Jean-Paul Ladouceur, Evelyn Lambart, Colin Low, Grant Munro, and Robert Verrall working there within a decade of its creation.
+With 800 employees in 1945, the NFB was one of the largest film studios in the world.